-Like most homeschooling mamas at this time of year, I have been busy preparing for 2013: From lesson planning and making necessary tweaks and changes to our school schedule and curriculum to plotting our family’s goals and activities.
+Like most homeschooling mamas at this time of year, I have been busy preparing for the new year: From lesson planning and making necessary tweaks and changes to our school schedule and curriculum to plotting our family’s goals and activities.
 As I look ahead to the second half of our third homeschooling year, I feel more at peace about where we are as a family and where we are going than I ever have before.

 Did I discover the “perfect” curriculum for our homeschool?
 Possibly – so far so good.
 The girls and I are absolutely loving Trail Guide to Learning’s Paths of Exploration, which we implemented in October after realizing that a previous 2012 curriculum choice just wasn’t working out the way we’d hoped.
 So other than getting things printed out and organized for our next unit, I have no tweaks or changes planned in that department for 2013.